sedostheatre/sedos.co.uk/input/about/faqs.md

 **What ability / experience is needed?**

 This depends on the role.
-For the chorus / ensemble, you must be able to sing in tune and move well, as a minimum.
+For the chorus / ensemble of a musical, you must be able to sing in tune and move well, as a minimum.
 There is high competition for most roles, and the best performer in the role at the audition is picked (regardless of Sedos membership).
 Just to stress this once more – the best auditionee for each part will be cast.
 You don’t have to ‘do your time’ in order to be cast in a Sedos show.
 We believe in quality.

 **What will be in the audition?**